-comes from a Latin word taxo, which means I estimate.
+The term tax comes from a Latin word taxo, which means I estimate.
 It implies a financial levy or charge imposed on a tax payer, which can be a business organization or an individual.
-With regards to rates of taxation there are two major types of tax – flat tax
+With regards to rates of taxation there are two major types of tax are flat tax and variable tax.

 Flat tax can be defined as a tax structure with a uniform marginal rate.
 Normally, this term is applicable in scenarios where a corporate house or individual is being charged a single marginal rate.
 In case of variable tax the rates keep changing over the time.

 Tax is collected in terms of money or cash.
 In various countries, the rules and regulations regarding taxation are different and sometimes the nomenclature of the type of tax is different.